fitrialif/pixel_bots/README.md

 ======
 Implementation: <br>
 - Used OpenCV to detect all shapes.
 All shapes then fitted into a grid type matrix for grid based path planning algorithms
 - Generated the best path which gets the highest score.Used a slight variant of A* motion planning algorithm.
-Here isntead of allocating costs in the heuristics we compare the properties of each cell whether its traversable or not.
+Here instead of allocating costs in the heuristics we compare the properties of each cell whether its traversable or not.
 - Heading and position of Bot tracked using a triangular marker
 - Communication with the onboard Raspberry Pi using Wifi by creating a local wifi hotspot.
 Sending characters for directional control using Network Socket.
 - Visual feedback to correct course or give new commands (PID Implementation pending)